Fast Cross-Validation via Sequential Testing: Experiments

-Figure~\ref{fig:MS_Benchmark_Difference} shows the result for the classification data sets (left side) and the regression data sets (right side).
-The upper panels depict the difference in mean square error (MSE).
-For the classification tasks this difference never exceeds two percent points showing that although the fast cross-validation procedure in some cases seems to pick a suboptimal parameter set, the impact of this false decision is small.
-The same holds true for the regression tasks: Since the dependent variables for all problems have been normalized to zero mean and variance of one, the differences in MSE values are comparable.
-We observe that as for the classification tasks we see just a very small difference in MSE.
-Although for some problems the CVST algorithm picks a suboptimal parameter set, even then the differences in error are always relatively small.
-The learners have hardly any impact on the behavior; just for the \emph{covertype} and the \emph{blocks}, \emph{bumps} and \emph{doppler} data set we see a significant difference of the corresponding methods.
-Especially for the \emph{bumps} data set in combination with KRR we see a high deviation from the normal cross-validation result indicating a suboptimal parameter choice of the CVST algorithm.
-Interestingly, the performance of the SVR on this data set shows nearly no deviation from the result of the normal cross-validation.
 In terms of speed gain we see a much more diverse and varying picture.
 Overall, the speed improvements for KLR and KRR are higher than for SVM and SVR and reach up to 120 times compared to normal cross-validation.
 Regression tasks in general seem to be solved faster than classification tasks, which can clearly be explained when we look at the traces in Figure~\ref{fig:MS_Benchmark_TraceC}: For classification tasks the number of kept configurations is generally much higher than for the regression tasks.
 Furthermore we can observe several types of difficulty of the learning problems.
 For instance the \emph{german} data set seems to be much more difficult than the \emph{ringnorm} data \citep[see][]{braun2008} which is also reflected in the difference and speed improvement seen in the previous figure.
+We will see in Section~\ref{sec:friedman} that we can trade time for increasing the accuracy of CVST for the regression tasks by leveraging the modular construction of the CVST procedure.